gettilled/tilled-example-monorepo/README.md

 # The Tilled Example Monorepo

 This is a public-facing repository of more specific examples to help our Partners implement Tilled.
+They are **not** intended to be implemented in a production environment nor is it intended to be installed as a dependency in any way.

 ---